 Biden and Trump presidential job approval

-Biden’s job approval in July stands at 39%, with disapproval at 61%, little changed since May.
-Table 16 shows the recent trend in job approval.
+Biden’s job approval in October stands at 39% with disapproval at 61%, unchanged since July.
+Table 22 shows the recent trend in job approval.

 Among registered voters